artificial-intelligence-class/artificial-intelligence-class.github.io/r2d2_assignments/hw1/homework1.md

 Links to tutorials and other Python resources are posted on the [schedule page](/lectures.html) in the Python Review parts.</div>
 -->

-Homework 1: Using Python to Control R2D2 [100 points]
+Robot Excercise 1: Using Python to Control R2D2 [0 points]
 =============================================================

 ## Instructions